GarroDev/FIRETRONICS/README.md

 ## Why use this project?

 This is a good base to create your own E-commerce project about wathever you want, it's awesome, enjoy it! :shipit:

+## What we learned?

+New ways to create projects, and use different softwares to achieve a great goal.

 ## How can you start using this project?
 |Order|Detail|